Hyundai-Kia-Connect/hyundai_kia_connect_api/README.rst

     vm = VehicleManager(region=2, brand=1, username="username@gmail.com", password="password", pin="1234", geocode_api_enable=True, geocode_api_use_email=True)

 This will populate the address of the vehicle in the vehicle instance.

+The Bluelink App is reset to English for users who have set another language in the Bluelink App in Europe when using hyundai_kia_connect_api.
+To avoid this, you can pass the optional parameter language (default is "en") to the constructor of VehicleManager, e.g. for Dutch:
+    vm = VehicleManager(region=2, brand=1, username="username@gmail.com", password="password", pin="1234", language="nl")

+Note: this is only implemented for Europe currently.
+[For a list of language codes, see here.](https://www.science.co.il/language/Codes.php).
+Currently in Europe the Bluelink App shows the following languages:
+- "en" English
+- "de" German
+- "fr" French
+- "it" Italian
+- "es" Spanish
+- "sv" Swedish
+- "nl" Dutch
+- "no" Norwegian
+- "cs" Czech
+- "sk" Slovak
+- "hu" Hungarian
+- "da" Danish
+- "pl" Polish
+- "fi" Finnish
+- "pt" Portuguese